 Central Turkmenistan Tourism

 Framed by the Kopet Dag mountains, Ashgabat is the capital of Ahal, the reigning tribe, and thus the capital of the country.
-It’s the only place where you might be free from guides.
+Bathing in marble and gold, it is a city like no other on Earth.
 Turkmenbashi’s personality cult has subsided, but lots of weird things remain from his time in office, like the many palaces of Ashgabat, the empty fantasy-world of Berzengi (including the Altyn Asyr shopping centre with the biggest fountain in the world) and a series of mosques and monuments coated in gold.
 Perhaps surprisingly: there are also some interesting museums (besides the obviously dull ones).

 Bring some money to Tolkuchka bazaar, it is one of the most interesting bazaars on the Silk Road.
 If you are getting bored, try the theme park or the cable cart.
 Ashgabat will also be the easiest place from where to arrange horse riding on an Akhal-Teke horse.

-Just outside of Ashgabat, there is the ancient Parthian capital Nissa, while Gipjak and Geok-Depe are mostly just for Turkmenbashi buffs.
+Just outside of Ashgabat, there is the ancient Parthian capital Nissa.
+Don’t miss the Gipjak mosque on your way out, and pass by Geok-Depe to experience the full glory of Turkmenbashi.
 Naturewise, Badkyz is a visual tonic and home to the largest pistachio forest in the world, as well as mountain sheep, wild asses and leopards.

 If you can, travel into the Karakum desert desert to get a slice of rural Turkmen life, and to see Turkmenistan’s most famous sight, the Darwaza gas crater.